 Debt collection is big business, and if you are being contacted by Anglia Debt Collectors about an outstanding debt, you might not even know who they are.
 In this case, surely you don’t need to pay them back?
-The answer is yes, you do need to pay them – that is assuming you owe the money, even if you don’t recognise the company.
+The answer is yes, you do need to pay them – that is assuming you owe them money, even if you don’t recognise the company.

-The reason you may not recognise them is because debt collection agencies purchase the debt from the original company you owe the money to.
+The reason you may not recognise them is that debt collection agencies purchase the debt from the original company you owe the money.
 For example, they may purchase the debt from a bank you have an outstanding loan with, or a credit card company you haven’t been paying.
 The debt collection agency buys the debt as a face value of as little as 20% in some cases, and they only start to make a profit, or indeed, even get their money back, when you start making payments.
 This shows you why they can be so relentless when they are trying to get you to pay up!
 They want the money, and they want it now – or as soon as possible anyway!

 Do you even owe the money?

-The first thing to do before you start making any payments is to get details of the original debt, if you don’t recognise it.
-It may be that the cost is higher because of charges and interest on your account, or you may even have cleared the debt, and the debt collection agency haven’t been updated.
+The first thing to do before you start making any payments is to get details of the original debt if you don’t recognise it.
+It may be that the cost is higher because of charges and interest on your account, or you may even have cleared the debt, and the debt collection agency hasn’t been updated.
 If you are unsure about the debt and if it is yours, you should always get confirmation before making any payments.

-You can write to Anglia Debt Collectors and request that they send you a copy of the original credit agreement, including where the debt originated, the cost and any fees which have been added..
-If they cannot provide this, or refuse to do so, you shouldn’t make any payments to your account, as it could be that they are chasing the wrong person.
+You can write to Anglia Debt Collectors and request that they send you a copy of the original credit agreement, including where the debt originated, the cost and any fees which have been added.
+If they cannot provide this or refuse to do so, you shouldn’t make any payments to your account, as it could be that they are chasing the wrong person.